The Beginner’s Guide to Planning Successful Corporate Events in Singapore

 Finally, find out if the venue offers any extra services aside from room hire.
 Some event venues provide catering packages, event insurance, or even hospitality staff.
 Decide whether it’s within your budget to employ the venue in managing some of these aspects – it could make the event easier to run, as well as make the budget easier to manage.

-- Decide on Menu and Catering
+9. Decide on Menu and Catering of Corporate Events

-It is essential to put a lot of thought into the food menu for the event.
+It is essential to put a lot of thought into the food menu for the corporate events.
 Be sure to include a choice of courses, together with options for those with special dietary needs, for vegetarians for example.
 It would be great if you could have guests RSVP with their menu choice in advance, so that each course is optimally prepared in terms of amount.

 You would also have to decide on the caterer for the event.
 Outsourcing catering is definitely common, or you could opt for the venue’s in-house team if they offer such a service.
 Some factors to consider in making this decision: